ColinKennedy/vim-git-backup/README.md

-- Check all TODO and system calls and try to eliminate as many as possible
+- ghistory
+ - Auto-escape " and '
  - Add fail-safes into the code.
+  - if ghistory has sed / tac available, etc.
   - e.g. check if git has "-C" flag

+- Add fail-safes into the code.
+ - e.g. check if git has "-C" flag
  - if `diff` command is executable, grep, tail, wc, etc.
- - if ghistory has sed / tac available, etc.
-- Add documentation for everything
-- Add checks for all system() calls to make sure that they work

 # vim-git-backup
 A top notch backup mechanism for Vim.
 Maintain copies of your files,